cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   Adding this dependency "strings together" the cycles, forcing them to run in order.
-We refer to dependencies between cycles as :term:`intercycle dependencies<intercycle dependency>`.

-   In the dependency the ``[-P1]`` suffix tells Cylc that we are referring to a task in the previous cycle.
-Equally ``[-P2]`` would refer to a task two cycles ago.
+   The :term:`intercycle dependency` forces the connected tasks, in different cycle points, to run in order.

+   Note that the ``buy_ingredients`` task has no arrows pointing at it.
+   This means it has no *parent tasks* to wait on, upstream in the graph.
-   Note that the ``buy_ingredients`` task has no arrows pointing at it meaning that it has no dependencies.
-Consequently the ``buy_ingredients`` tasks will all run straight away.
-This could cause our bakery to run into cash-flow problems as they would be purchasing ingredients well in advance of using them.
+   Consequently all ``buy_ingredients`` tasks (out to a configurable :term:`runahead limit`) want to run straight away.
+   This could cause our bakery to run into cash-flow problems by purchasing ingredients too far in advance of using them.

-   To solve this, but still make sure that they never run out of ingredients, the bakery wants to purchase ingredients two batches ahead.
+   To solve this problem without running out of ingredients, the bakery wants to purchase ingredients two batches ahead.
 This can be achieved by adding the following dependency:

 .. ifslides::